learn-co-curriculum/dsc-introduction-to-keras/README.md

                     validation_data=(x_val, y_val))
 ```

-Why batches? if you push all your samples through at once, you have to wait until everything is processed and can only start backpropagating then.
+Why batches?
+If you push all your samples through at once, you have to wait until everything is processed and can only start backpropagating then.
 Therefore, batches are used, so that after each batch has done a forward propagation step, backward propagation can happen again.
 In essence, it's "mini-batch" gradient descent.

 Here's some further notes regarding these terms from the Keras documentation FAQ: